C++ Arrays using std::vector

 Character Aragorn;

-Under the hood, arrays are a contiguous block of memory, big enough to store all our objects.
+Under the hood, arrays are a contiguous block of memory, big enough to store multiple objects in sequence.

 Dynamic Arrays vs Static Arrays